avelino/awesome-go/README.md

 * [Docker](http://www.docker.com/) - An open platform for distributed applications for developers and sysadmins.
 * [juju](https://juju.ubuntu.com/) - Automate your cloud infrastructure
+* [tsuru](http://www.tsuru.io/) - An extensible and open source Platform as a Service software.

 # Resources